All Episodes

 And that's the difference.

-Like it was kind of a taboo subject for a long time, and now people are openly talking about it.
+Like, it was kind of a taboo subject for a long time.

-Like you said, the R and BRICS, Russia, they have a little bit of a bone to pick.
+And like you said, the R and BRICS, Russia, they have a little bit of a bone to pick.

-You know, if you seize their treasuries or uh, you know, cut them off from the financial markets of the rest of the world uh to kind of nudge their behavior in a certain direction.
+If you seize their treasuries or cut them off from the financial markets of the rest of the world to kind of nudge their behavior in a certain direction, they may want to get to a point where you have less leverage over them.

-But Donald Trump knows this, so President Trump actually warned any country that joined BRICS that they would have to deal with American tariffs.
+So President Trump actually warned any country that joined BRICS that they would have to deal with American tariffs.

 You wouldn't have a world domination by the dollar if I didn't win this election.

-And now the domination, like BRICS.
+And now the domination like BRICS.

 Everybody dropped out.

-They're all dropping out of bricks.
+They're all dropping out of BRICS.

-Bricks was an attack on the dollar.
+BRICS was an attack on the dollar.

-And BRICS is like they don't even talk about it anymore.
+And BRICS is like, they don't even talk about it anymore.

-He listen, he's not wrong.
+Listen, he's not wrong.

-Like it's like I'd like to have less of my world dependent on you so that you can't leverage your power over me.
+It's like, I'd like to have less of my world dependent on you so that you can't leverage your power over me.

 And that just makes sense to a degree.